prewired/prewired.github.io/_pages/privacy.md

 For example, we may use your personal information to:

 * reply to enquiries you send to us;
-* ensure that we are able to meet your needs as a participant in one of our events;
+* ensure that we are able to meet your needs as an attendee in one of our events;
-* include you as a mentor in regular or occasional events;
+* include you as a mentor in regular or one-off events;
 * where you have specifically agreed to this, send you communications by email relating to our work which we think may be of interest to you.

+We do not carry out any automated processing of your personal data except to collect aggregated statistics about our events for the purposes of reporting to sponsors and other interested bodies.

 ## When we share your data

-We will only pass your data to third parties in the following circumstances:
+We will not pass your data to third parties except where we are required to do so by law.

-* you have provided your explicit consent for us to pass data to a named third party;
-* we are using a third party purely for the purposes of processing data on our behalf and we have in place a data processing agreement with that third party that fulfils our legal obligations in relation to the use of third party data processors; or
-* we are required by law to share your data.

-In addition, we will only pass data to third parties outside of the EU where appropriate safeguards are in place as defined by Article 46 of the General Data Protection Regulation.
+In addition, we will only store outside of the EU where appropriate safeguards are in place as defined by Article 46 of the General Data Protection Regulation.

 ## How long we keep your data

 We take the principles of data minimisation and removal seriously and have internal policies in place to ensure that we only ever ask for the minimum amount of data for the associated purpose and delete that data promptly once it is no longer required.
-Where data is collected on the basis of consent, we will seek renewal of consent at least every three years.
+Where attendee data is collected on the basis of consent, we will seek renewal of consent at least every year.

 ## Rights you have over your data

 You have a range of rights over your data, which include the following:

-* Where data processing is based on consent, you may revoke this consent at any time and we will make it as easy as possible for you to do this (for example by putting ‘unsubscribe’ links at the bottom of all our marketing emails).
+* Where data processing is based on consent,  you are able to remove your consent at any time.
+You can do this by contacting dpo [AT] prewired.org.
 * You have the right to ask for rectification and/or deletion of your information.
 * You have the right of access to your information.
 * You have the right to lodge a complaint with the Information Commissioner if you feel your rights have been infringed.